Projects per year

 Biography

-Dr Williams' research interests include:
+Dr Williams's research interests include:

-- special emphasis on H.G.
-Wells and James Joyce;
+- Special emphasis on H.G.
+Wells and James Joyce

-He has supervised AHRC-funded doctoral research projects on ‘Katherine Mansfield and Visual Culture’, 'The Multi-layered Image in Film: Silent Cinema, Art Cinema and Intertextuality' and 'To Live through the Lens - The Novels and Screenplays of Alan Sharp', among others.
-He is also supervising PhD projects on the Science Fiction of Robert Duncan Milne, awarded an AHRI International Research Scholarship, James Joyce and the Stream of Consciousness and a History of Gynotopias.
+- He has recently supervised AHRC-funded doctoral research projects on ‘Katherine Mansfield and Visual Culture’, 'The Multi-layered Image in Film: Silent Cinema, Art Cinema and Intertextuality' and 'To Live through the Lens - The Novels and Screenplays of Alan Sharp', as well as on ‘James Joyce and the Stream of Consciousness’, ‘The Films of the Cohen Brothers’ and ‘The Films and Novels of Emeric Pressburger’.

 SWIG hosted the major international conference, ‘Riddles of Form: Exploration and Discovery in Word and Image’, the 10th Triennial Conference of the International Association for Word and Image Studies / Association Internationale pour Étude des Rapports entre Texte et Image (IAWIS/AIERTI) at the University of Dundee (11-15 August 2014).